tcfw/gdns/README.md

 ```

 # Authentication
-Either reads from the local gcloud auth files or from a JSON key references in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+Either from the local gcloud auth files or from a JSON key references in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
 See https://cloud.google.com/docs/authentication/production#finding_credentials_automatically for more info.